ZhuangDingyi/ZhuangDingyi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a M.Eng (thesis) student in Civil Engineering and Applied Mechanics of <u>McGill University</u>.
-My supervisor in McGill is [Prof. Lijun Sun](https://lijunsun.github.io/).
-I received my Bachelor's degree in Mechanical Engineering from <u>Shanghai Jiao Tong University</u> and was a research student of <u>National University of Singapore</u>.
-My supervisors in two universities are [Prof. Jiangang Jin](http://naoce.sjtu.edu.cn/en/teachershow.aspx?info_lb=24&info_id=8&flag=2) and  [Prof. Lee Der-Horng](https://www.eng.nus.edu.sg/cee/staff/lee-der-horng/) respectively.
+I am a M.Eng (thesis) student in Civil Engineering and Applied Mechanics at <u>McGill University</u>.
+My supervisor at McGill is [Prof. Lijun Sun](https://lijunsun.github.io/).
+I received my Bachelor's degree in Mechanical Engineering from <u>Shanghai Jiao Tong University</u> and was a research assistant at <u>National University of Singapore</u>.
+My supervisors at two universities are [Prof. Jiangang Jin](http://naoce.sjtu.edu.cn/en/teachershow.aspx?info_lb=24&info_id=8&flag=2) and  [Prof. Lee Der-Horng](https://www.eng.nus.edu.sg/cee/staff/lee-der-horng/) respectively.
 Click [here](http://zhuangdingyi.github.io/files/zhuang_dingyi_cv.pdf) to view my up-to-date CV.
 If you want to know more about me, please feel free to [contact me (dingyi.zhuang@mail.mcgill.ca)](mailto:dingyi.zhuang@mail.mcgill.ca).

 **As estimated to graduate in May 2021, I am actively looking for PhD position in 2021 fall.
 Feel free to contact me at: dingyi.zhuang@mail.mcgill.ca if you are interested in my research!**